Jesse H. Bunnell: Starting career in telegraphy

 Jesse Bunnell was born on 28 November 1843, in Massillion.
 At the age of 11 he became a messenger, at 13 he became a full-time telegraph operator.
 At 17 he set a telegraph speed record, established while transmitting President Buchanan's last message to Congress.
 The speed was about 32 words per minute for 2 hours.

 Service during the Civil War

 Jesse was among first telegraphers, assigned to serve in United States Military Telegraph Corps.
 At the beginning of the Civil War, while he had been in Washington, he could serve for Abraham Lincoln himself, who was a constant visitor of telegraph office in USMT.

 In December 1862 several telegraph operators signed and sent a petition to the USMT headquarters asking for an increase in payment.
-Jesse took part in that strike, but telgraphers were threatened with charges.
-Even though their demands were rejected, strikers managed to rise avareness to their working conditions.
+Jesse took part in that strike, but telegraphers were threatened with charges.
+Even though their demands were rejected, strikers managed to raise awareness of their working conditions.